HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 //widget.info.a will have old value as hello.
 {% endhighlight %}

-{% highlight voltMx %}//Sample code to set info property for a Segment widget
+{% highlight VoltMx %}//Sample code to set info property for a Segment widget

 frmSegment.mySegment.info = {
     key: "segmentobjects"